BigGreen-IT/ALZ-StartSmall/README.md

 ## Under Basics - 'Project Details'

-Azure Subscription - A valid Azure subscription will need to be selected
+Azure Subscription - A valid Azure subscription will need to be selected.

 Resource group - A new resource group will need to be created.
 Click on the blue 'Create new' link below the Resource group drop down menu and enter a name.
 To maintain cloud adoption framework (CAF) compliance the resource name is required to have a prefix of 'rg-app-' in order to pass validation and continue.
 It is recommended to use the Azure region that you are deploying into to maintain consistency with the established CAF naming convention.
 EX: rg-app-eastus.